Dryophiops philippina: Behavior

 It is docile but a very nervous snake.
 If the area where its residing is disturbed, it may spring up to flee, or remain very still.
 It can remain motionless for extended periods of time but usually it is always on the move.
 An irate individual may sometimes show aggression by expanding its neck and showing the light colorations underneath, to make itself appear much bigger than it really is, but they will rarely bite.
+If alarmed, they quickly move in a sidewinding manner on the ground; the only snake besides the Dog-faced water snake, Cerberus rynchops and the sidewinder rattlesnake to do so.

 Although it is an arboreal snake, it prefers to roam open grounds and can often be seen on the forest floor, among leaf litter.
 A cathemeral species, it is active at both day and night.

 Diet and feeding habits

 The keel-bellied whipsnake is a very specialized hunter, actively pursuing its prey that consists primarily of geckos and other lizards.
 Other prey may also be taken, given the opportunity.
 Small frogs, fishes and slugs may sometimes be consumed.